martinsohn/ADAttributeHound/README.md

 1. Navigate to **Administration → File Ingest** in BloodHound
 2. Upload the generated JSON file
-3. Data is immediately available via Cypher queries
+3. Data is immediately available via the Explore page and Cypher queries

 ## Cypher Query Examples